flutter/website/src/release/breaking-changes/shortcut-key-event-migration.md

 ---
-title: Migrate ShortcutActivator and ShortcutManager to KeyEvent system.
+title: Migrate ShortcutActivator and ShortcutManager to KeyEvent system
 description: >
   The raw key event subsystem has been superseded by the key event subsystem, and APIs that use RawKeyEvent and RawKeyboard are converted to KeyEvent and